Jaysontian/scenic-v2/README.md

-# SCENIC 🏞️ – Scene Classifier Model Analyzer
+# SCENIC 🏞️
+> Scene segmentation and classification using different models

 Analyze how different shallow and deep ML models perform on the MiniPlaces dataset.